A lot of people ask us how to get a business loan…

 We are your strategic business partner throughout your business journey.
 We are here to help your business succeed.

 How Do I Qualify for a Business Loan?

 Things we will ask you for when you apply for a business loan are:

 - Your last 3-6 months’ business bank statements

 - Proof of at least £2000 cash in-flows to the business each month

 Transparency is key here.
 We get it, sometimes all businesses may find themselves going through a slight dip in turnover and this is why we are able to take a more balanced look at your business performance over the last few years or at least the last 12m.

-With Hamilton Wood and Company we are a national provider of specialist R&D Tax Credit, Capital Allowance and Small Business Funding services and we can provide loans from just £1000 to over £600 million subject to status, terms and conditions.
+With Hamilton Wood and Company, we are a national provider of specialist R&D Tax Credit, Capital Allowance and Small Business Loans and we can provide loans from just £1000 to over £600 million subject to status, terms and conditions.